AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Plan/content.rst

 complete problem evolution (related email exchanges) and status history are tracked in a database thanks to the unique issue identifier.

+.. _adacore-cm:

 Configuration Management Methods and Activities
 ***********************************************

+This section describes the internal configuration management process at AdaCore.
+It is not related to the configuration management process deployed by the applicant.

 Base technical support
 ----------------------